What is Artificial Sweetener (Sweetening Agents)?

-Artificial sweetener is one of the most attractive substitutes to sugar as it does not add many calories to our diet.
-It can be used directly in the processed food as in puddings, dairy products, candy, soft drinks, baked goods, jams and many other foods and beverages.
+Artificial sweetener is one of the most attractive substitutes for sugar as it does not add many calories to our diet.
+It can be used directly in processed food such as puddings, dairy products, candy, soft drinks, baked goods, jams and many other foods and beverages.
 It can also be used after mixing it with starch-based sweeteners.

 How does an artificial sweetening agent work?